mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 _Donosev_ class survey scout.
 The design is noted for its powerful sensors, which aid in detection of salvageable materials.

 The port cylinder houses the bridge, computer system, avionics, staterooms and the port maneuver drive.
-A pas- sageway links the port cylinder with the starboard cylinder, which houses the primary powerplant, port maneuver drive, Jump drive, Cutter module bay, a small 7 dton cargo bay and the observation lounge.
+A pas-sageway links the port cylinder with the starboard cylinder, which houses the primary powerplant, port maneuver drive, Jump drive, Cutter module bay, a small 7 dton cargo bay and the observation lounge.
 The Cutter bay normally houses an additional utility or salvage module, while a fuel module is attached to the Cutter.
 The observation lounge has a huge bubble window and doubles as a relaxation lounge, but its primary function is as a sensor suite, with